 1. Yes, there’s a free trial

-First things first - yes, there is a free trial available.
+First things first – yes, there is a free trial available.
 So it makes sense to eke out 30-days of the service for free.
 If you’re not sure if you want to start paying after your trial finishes, then set yourself a reminder to cancel your subscription before the trial ends.
 Tidal sometimes runs offers for new subscribers (such as three months for 99p or 99¢) so we'd check if one is running too.

 2. Don’t sign up through the Apple App Store

 If you do want to subscribe to the service, make sure you do so on the Tidal website and not directly on the iOS app.
-Tidal passes on Apple’s 30 per cent App Store fee, meaning you will pay extra if you sign up on Tidal’s Apple app on your iPhone or iPad.
+Tidal passes on Apple’s 30 per cent App Store fee, meaning you will pay extra if you sign up on Tidal’s iOS app on your iPhone or iPad.
 Sign up at Tidal.com, then download the app and login to your account.

 3. It doesn’t have to cost £20/$20 per month